adamedx/scriptclass/docs/Overview.md

 What is the equivalent of the usage above without `class`?
 The normal PowerShell calling and declaration syntax requires no parentheses or punctuation to delimit parameters to a function (just spaces).
 It allows return value specification in a function via simply expressing a value, and no need to specify a return type for a method, regardless whether it does or does not end up returning a value.
 And such returned values are part of the PowerShell object pipeline, where .NET methods are unable to produce objects in the pipeline.

+## Classes via functions / monads - a thought experiment

+PowerShell and its pipeline promote a functional approach to scripting.
+What if we were to implement types on top of the functional paradigm that pervades PowerShell?

 To get the benefits of encapsulation and conceptual modeling that `class` brings to application developers, a disciplined PowerShell developer might adopt a convention for expressing classes, instantiating them, and using them based on PowerShell hash tables or the `PSCustomObject` core PowerShell type which can be constructed via hash tables:

 ```powershell